istio/istio.io/content/en/docs/setup/install/operator/index.md

 Namespaces can also be set at the feature level, which installs all of the feature's components into the feature namespace.

-## Modify a feature or component setting
+### Configure the feature or component settings

-The Operator uses the [IstioControlPlane API](https://github.com/istio/operator/blob/release-1.3/pkg/apis/istio/v1alpha2/istiocontrolplane_types.proto) to specify how the Istio control plane is installed.
-The API can be used either by setting values with the `--set` flag, or creating an overlay file and passing it with the `--filename` flag.
+After you indentify the name of the feature or component from the previous table, you can use the API to set the values using the `--set` flag, or create an overlay file and pass it with the `--filename` flag.
+In general, the `--set` flag works well for customizing a few parameters, while overlay files are better for more extensive customization, or tracking configuration changes.

+For example, to enable Pilot, which is part of the Traffic Management feature, use this command:
+{{< text bash >}}
+$ istioctl experimental manifest apply --set trafficManagment.components.pilot.enabled=true
+{{< /text >}}

 The simplest customization is to turn a feature or component on or off from the configuration profile default.

-To turn off the telemetry feature in a default configuration installation:
+For example, to disable the telemetry feature in a default configuration installation, use this command:

 {{< text bash >}}
 $ istioctl experimental manifest apply --set telemetry.enabled=false
 {{< /text >}}

-The same thing can be done with a configuration overlay file.
-Create the following file, and call it telemetry_off.yaml:
+Alternatively, you can disable the telemetry feature using a configuration overlay file:

+1. Create this file with the name telemetry_off.yaml and these contents:

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha2